 Use themes like ‘health’, ‘work’, ‘relations’, ‘academics’, ‘personal’ or anything else you like to make your habit tracker more inclusive.

-You will notice the difference that comes from using a habit tracker in your very first month!
+You will notice the difference that comes from using a habit tracker, within your very first month!
 Print a free downloadable tracker or draw customised versions of it.

 Get creative and colourful or keep it simple but I can assure you that making use of a habit tracker is guaranteed to change your life.